 Two things really strike me in Holmes’ speech.

 1. His acknowledgement that the institutions themselves may not be corrupt, but are corrupting.

-2. The current model of creating theater (3-5 weeks of rehearsal time with a group of actors who have often never worked together) limits us to literalism in the work.
+2. The current model of creating theatre (3-5 weeks of rehearsal time with a group of actors who have often never worked together) limits us to literalism in the work.
 We only ever have time to stage the play, rather than interpret it.
-More rehearsal time with an ensemble that works together continuously leads to better, more theatrical, delightful, provocative and inspiring theater.
+More rehearsal time with an ensemble that works together continuously leads to better, more theatrical, delightful, provocative and inspiring theatre.

-Finally, such a radical change in the production model of a theater would also signify a clear philosophical change in the way those theaters do business.
-It would signify a turn inward, away from the commercial theater of New York, and toward their communities.
-It would mean creating theater that is local, and specific to the community it is (supposed to be) serving.
+Finally, such a radical change in the production model of a theatre would also signify a clear philosophical change in the way those theatres do business.
+It would signify a turn inward, away from the commercial theatre of New York, and toward their communities.
+It would mean creating theatre that is local, and specific to the community it is (supposed to be) serving.
 It would have to mean an intense cultural exchange with that community and a re-investigation of the company’s aesthetic.

 Maybe there is an American artistic director out there who is willing to take risks and try something new.
 To initiate a grand plan for change that benefits the artists, the institutions and the audiences simultaneously.

 And maybe, it might just lead to a fundamental shift in how we, and our audiences, approach our art form.